DanCaldera/silvergpt/README.md

-# GPT-3 Blog Post Generator
+# Open Source GPT-3 Blog Post Generator

 ## Description

 This is a simple blog post generator using OpenAI's GPT-3 API.